pfista/pfista-old.github.io/_drafts/social-referral-hacking.md

 Open up chrome dev tools, choose the "Network" tab, and click the "Preserve Log" checkbox.
 Then fill in your target email and sign up.

 You'll have to find the POST request that hits the signup endpoint.
-Dev Tools has a nice feature that allows you to right click the request and "Copy as cURL".
+Chrome Dev Tools has a nice feature that allows you to right click the request and "Copy as cURL".
 This will come in handy for generating all the referrals.

 [image]